 In semester one lectures will be replaced by screencasts and online lectures delivered through our virtual learning environment.
 Alongside the screencasts, each module will have scheduled interactive online tutorials with the module leader and other academics to discuss the material and develop your understanding.

 If social-distancing is no longer required, we’ll introduce face-to-face teaching sessions to your timetable in semester two.

 How will practical or lab sessions be managed?

-For the Spring Semester, we have developed replacement lab activities so that you won’t have to come into the laboratory.
-We’ll keep the situation under review, and we’re hoping that practical lab sessions will be reintroduced later in the year.
+For semester one, we have developed replacement lab activities so that you won’t have to come into the laboratory.
+We’ll keep the situation under review, and we’re hoping that practical lab sessions will be reintroduced from semester two.

 Where can I go for support?

 Your first point of contact is our Student Support Office.
 They’ll be working remotely until January 2021 (depending on the public health situation in the UK at that time).
 Please e-mail us on email@example.com – we are still working full-time despite working remotely.

 How will I have my say on my programme and school?

 There are several ways you can give feedback on your programme and your school:

 - Student-Staff Forum – each programme and year group will have a student representative who’ll bring feedback from students to forum meetings.